All articlesStack

 Why edge-native?
 Latency.
 A typical agent run touches three or four tools and ends with a model call.
 If every hop costs 100ms of network round-trip, the user feels it.
 Edge brings the orchestration close to the model, the cache close to the user, and the data close to where it's served.

-What it means in production
+What it does in practice

-That's the leverage.
+When we deploy this for an SMB, every one of the eight pre-built agents runs through this stack.
+Same reasoning layer, same memory model, same orchestration patterns, same observability surface.
 We don't rebuild the substrate every engagement.
-We build new agents on the substrate that already works, and the new agents inherit the reliability of the layer beneath them.
+We build new agents on the substrate that already works, and they inherit the reliability of the layers beneath them.

-If you're standing up an AI agent and you can only invest in one layer this week, invest in Observability.
-Without traces and evals, you don't know if your agent is getting better or worse — you'll just feel it when complaints arrive.
+If you're standing up an agent and you can only invest in one layer this week, invest in observability.
+Without traces and evals, you don't know if your agent is getting better or worse.
+You'll just feel it when complaints arrive.
 Once you can see what your agent is doing wrong, every other layer becomes easier to fix.

 / 06 — Start hereOne business day response

-• Ship in 2–8 weeks
+• Most builds delivered in 2–8 weeks